agfournier/agfournier.github.io/bio.md

         </div>
         <div class="col-12 col-md-8" style="margin-top:50px">
 <p>
-Abelardo Gil-Fournier (Spain, 1979) is an artist and researcher, born in Rabat and based in Madrid.
-Originally trained in Physics, he holds a PhD in Art from Winchester School of Art (UK) and has worked as a researcher at FAMU in Prague.
+Abelardo Gil-Fournier is an artist and researcher.
+Originally trained in Physics, he holds a PhD in Art from the Winchester School of Art (UK) and has worked as a researcher at FAMU in Prague.
 He is currently a grantee of a Leonardo scholarship from the BBVA Foundation.
 </p>

 <p>